 You will still be eligible for a guarantor loan even if you have bad credit.
-Its actually guarantor loans which appeal most to people who have been turned down by other banks and lenders.
+Guarantor loans certainly appeal to people who have been turned down by other banks and lenders.
 So despite poor credit history, by having a guarantor with good credit to cover your repayment, it reduces the risk significantly for the lender.

 Yes, if you repay your loan on time, the positive feedback will be sent from the lender to the main credit reference agencies and the guarantor loan will improve your credit score.
 This is why a guarantor loan helps those with bad credit to demonstrate their creditworthiness and get their finances back on track.

 However, if you fail to repay your loan on time, the information will still be sent back to the credit reference agencies.
 It will say on your file that you defaulted on a loan and this will cause your credit score to worsen.

 Each lender varies in their approach to setting up your monthly payments and how they will contact you.
 Before your loan completes the lender will confirm everything in writing and you will have the opportunity to ask them any specific questions.